 The Honda CBR1000F is a bike many have forgotten about because it has been eclipsed in so many ways.
 But that’s what makes it somewhat of a bargain in the right buyer’s eyes.

 In its final years of production, the Honda CBR1000F was sold alongside the CBR1100XX Super Blackbird — a bike that is more powerful, lighter, AND faster.
 Since decades have passed, it’s no wonder that people would more naturally look to the Blackbird, if not the bikes that came after it.

 But that doesn’t mean the CBR1000F isn’t worth a look on its own.
 It’s powered by a long-stroke 998 cc engine that’s liquid-cooled and has dual overhead cams and 4 valves per cylinder.
 The engine is transversely mounted and drives a six-speed transmission and chain drive — a common configuration.

 The CBR1000F is an older bike so is carburettor fed.
 But don’t let that deter you!
 It has crisp throttle response (though maybe not the snap of a modern short-stroke literbike).
 The only caveat with carburettors is if they’ve been sitting for a while in a place where ethanol additives are common in gasoline, because that can lead to gumming up of the carbs (which will then have to be cleaned).

-Despite the older engine, the Honda CBR1000F makes a healthy 132 hp / 98 kW at 9500 rpm at the crank, give or take a few ponies if you consult different sources.
+Despite the older engine, the Honda CBR1000F makes a healthy claimed 132 hp / 98 kW at 9500 rpm before drivetrain losses, give or take a few ponies if you consult different sources.

 The engine in the CBR1000F redlines at 10500 rpm, but torque starts to drop off around 9000 rpm.
 It makes peak torque of 77 ft-lb (104 Nm) around 8500 rpm, though it makes a lot of torque from really down low.
 If you’re really pushing it, 10K is a natural shift point.